stevedudek/Triangles/Documentation/Documentation.md

 For each Triangle, the orientation of the one connecting wire (i.e. which corner) does not matter.
 Also does not matter which side of the Triangle faces front.

 It is easiest to position the corner with the connecting wire closest to the Pixel Pusher to use the least amount of wire.
-For best viewing, hang all Triangles with the LEDs all pointing as close to up as possible.

 I prefer to suspend the Triangles with rope tied securely looped around the corner hinges.
 If you are hanging a Triangle over a crowd, suspend from at least two corners as a wood rail could tear off from a hinge.
-For the hourglass shapes, I suggest hanging the top Triangle from its two top corner, and the lower Triangle connected from corners with two side ropes.

 If you screw eye-bolts into the wood rails, pre-drill the hole (really), or you will split the wood.

 Don't unloop the connection wire from the Triangle corner.
 The wire is looped once to relieve strain and prevent tearing the electronic connection.